Promoting and scaling diversification within the management of Amazon forest resources as an Ecosystem-based Adaptation measure in Bolivia

 Project Information

-This project is focused on supporting the implementation of comprehensive forest management of the Bolivian Amazon by updating a comprehensive forest management of the Bolivian Amazon by updating and disseminating the scientific and research data published on the Amazonian Fruits and Climate Change Observatory1 (AFCCO) and empowering local communities under an Ecosystem-based Adaptation approach (EbA).
+This project is focused on supporting the implementation of comprehensive forest management of the Bolivian Amazon by updating a comprehensive forest management of the Bolivian Amazon by updating and disseminating the scientific and research data published on the Amazonian Fruits and Climate Change Observatory (AFCCO) and empowering local communities under an Ecosystem-based Adaptation approach (EbA).
 Through the community-based management of standing forests it is possible to maintain resilience capacity against the impacts of climate change.
+The project supports the idea that a healthy forest is a productive forest, and a productive forest is a forest resilient to climate change.

-Through this project we will reach community-based productive initiatives, as well as local and regional decision-makers by:
+This project supported community-based productive initiatives, as well as local and regional decision-makers by:

 - Collecting and disseminating updated socio-environmental information related to non-timber forest products (Brazil nut, açaí palm and others) in the Bolivian Amazon through the AFCCO.